Forwarded for California Department of Public Health / Office of Public Affairs

 - Governor Gavin Newsom requested the Legislature make up to $20 million available for state government to respond to the spread of COVID-19.

 - The Public Health Department is providing information, guidance documents, and technical support to local health departments, health care facilities, providers, schools, universities, colleges, and childcare facilities across California.

 - It is coordinating with federal authorities and local health departments that have implemented screening, monitoring and, in some cases quarantine of returning travelers.

 - In coordination with the CDC, state and local health departments, we are actively responding to cases of COVID-19.

-- The Public Health Department is supporting hospitals and local public health laboratories in the collection of specimens and testing for COVID-19.
+- The Public Health Department is supporting hospitals and local public health laboratories for collection and shipment of specimens for testing at CDC for novel coronavirus.

-The California Department of Public Health’s state laboratory in Richmond and 14 other public health department laboratories now have tests for the virus that causes COVID-19.
+- The California Department of Public Health’s state laboratory in Richmond and 12 other public health department laboratories are now testing for the virus that causes COVID-19.